tmobile/tmobile-api-security-lib/tmobile-poptoken-lib/lib-tmobile-oss-poptoken-validator/readme.md

 ## Determining the ehts Key Name

 * For HTTP request URI, "uri" should be used as ehts key name, `PopEhtsKey.URI.keyName()`.
 For "uri" ehts value, the URI and query string of the request URL should be put in the ehts key-value map.
 Example: If the URL is `https://api.t-mobile.com/commerce/v1/orders?account-number=0000000000` then only `/commerce/v1/orders?account-number=0000000000` should be used as ehts value.
-The query parameter values part of "uri" ehts value should be in URL encoded format.
+The query parameter values part of "uri" ehts value should not be in URL encoded format.
 * For HTTP method, "http-method" should be used as ehts key name, `PopEhtsKey.HTTP_METHOD.keyName()`.
 * For HTTP request headers, the header name should be used as ehts key name.
 * For HTTP request body, "body" should be used as ehts key name, `PopEhtsKey.BODY.keyName()`.